ethpandaops/ethereum-package/README.md

   # Defaults to false
   snooper_enabled: false

+  # Enables Ethereum Metrics Exporter for this participant.
+Can be set globally.
+  # Defaults to false
+  ethereum_metrics_exporter_enabled: false

   # Count of nodes to spin up for this participant
   # Default to 1
   count: 1